gioruu/convex-tanstack-start/README.md

 # Using Convex with TanStack Start

 TanStack Start is a React framework that provides full-stack routing.
-There's a lot to love!

 Convex is a typesafe database with live-updating queries that are never stale.